 Professor Tolkien took the task of writing his books very seriously, and he apologise to Unwin for taking so long to write the book.
 The professor could not believe it when the novel was finally printed and ready to be sold.

 It is famously known that C.S.
 Lewis was one of the first people who read The Lord of the Rings, he was a member of the Inklings where Tolkien and his friends shared their writings.
 But when Tolkien sent him the finished manuscript in 1949, C. S. Lewis wrote to him:

 “I have drained the rich cup and satisfied a long thirst.
 Once it really gets underweight the steady upward slope of grandeur and terror (not unrelieved by green dells, without which it would indeed be intolerable) it is almost unequalled in the whole range of narrative art known to me… And the long coda after the eucatastrophe, whether you intended or no, has the effect of reminding us that victory is as transitory as conflict”.

 – C. S. Lewis. quoted on J. R. R .
 Tolkien: A Biography.
 Carpenter, 2000

-Despite C. S. Lewis was one of the most loyal positive critics on Tolkien’s works, it was not the first one to officially like them, it started with the T.C.B.S, especially with his friend, Geoffrey Bache Smith.
+Despite C. S. Lewis being one of the most loyal positive critics of Tolkien’s works, it was not the first one to officially like them, it started with the T.C.B.S, especially with his friend, Geoffrey Bache Smith.